2022 Ontario fall fiscal update

 Agreements of purchase and sale entered into on or after March 30, 2022, will be subject to these changes.
 Rebates remain available for foreign nationals who become permanent residents of Canada within four years after the tax became payable if eligibility criteria are met.

-Supporting lower income individuals and families
+Supporting lower-income individuals and families

 To help more individuals and families, the Ontario government is proposing to enhance the non-refundable Low-Income Individuals and Families Tax (LIFT) Credit.